Cavern of Suiryu

 Use equipment and Gitan as fodder for Sun's Blessing - dash to step on Gitan without picking it up.

-If you find a shop, you can sell Special Onigiri to secure funds for shopping.
+If you find a shop, sell Special Onigiri obtained from Sun's Blessing to secure funds for shopping.

-Hoppin' Hitter (32 HP, 22 atk) appears from 5F, so aim for Lv10 for faster HP regen before 5F.
+Hoppin' Hitter (5-8F) is even stronger, so aim to reach Lv10 for faster HP regen before 5F.

 6-11F

-If you found a Peach Staff, consider transforming into Ghost Radish to farm Poison Grass.
+If you have a Peach Staff, morph into Ghost Radish (6-11F) and throw Poison Grass for Sun's Blessing.

 Otherwise, check rooms for items while being careful about groups of enemies.